Skip to content

 Why am I different from photographers in Minnesota?

-More than my obvious elegant French accent, I am one of the few professional photographers in the world granted two art school degrees in Photography, 10 years of experience in commercial and fashion photography, who taught Photography at university (some, reading me, might regret I was not an English teacher).
+More than my obviously elegant French accent, I am one of the few professional photographers in the world granted two art school degrees in Photography, 10 years of experience in commercial and fashion photography, who taught Photography at university (some, reading me, might regret I was not an English teacher).

 Born and raised in Paris, I am now a proud Wedding Photographer in Rochester, MN, serving MPLS.